Applying for a Research Grant

 • Standard Applications: PIs must provide at least 4 weeks’ notice ahead of the funder's deadline via a Worktribe record.

-• High-Value and Complex Applications: An 8 weeks’ notice period is required for applications over £1M, involving multiple partners, or complex for other reasons.
+• High-Value and Complex Applications: 8 weeks’ notice period is required for applications over £1M, involving multiple partners, or complex for other reasons.

-2. Internal Submission Deadlines:
+2. Internal submission deadlines:

 • Late submissions will require specific Head of School approval to be submitted.

-3. Rebalancing R&I Support:
+3. R&I support:

 • Schools are encouraged to align their grant support processes with the new procedures to maximize efficiency and strategic focus.